IWAE-TIME/alpsim.github.io/content/tutorials/python/mcs/mc01b.md

 ### Preparing and running the simulation using Python

-The following describes what is going on within the script file `tutorial1a.py`.
+The following describes what is going on within the script file <a href="../codes/mc-01b-equilibration-and-convergence/tutorial1a.py" download>`tutorial1a.py`</a>.
 The headers:

     import pyalps